xLSTM Scaling Laws: Competitive Performance with Linear Time-Complexity: Training Scaling Behavior

 \subsection{Compute-optimal xLSTM model size remains stable across Context Lengths}

 The main difference between the model architectures in this study is their scaling in FLOPs with context length: Transformers scale quadratically, due to the self-attention, while xLSTMs scale linearly.
 This implies that, in Transformers, an increasing fraction of compute is devoted to attention as sequence length grows, whereas in xLSTMs the recurrent updates consume only a modest portion of the total compute.
 In this section, we investigate, therefore, the impact of the context length on compute-optimal model and dataset sizes.
 We add experiments with context lengths 2048 and 16384 in the IsoFLOP training configuration and then fit the power-laws to each context length for both models, analogously to Section~\ref{subsec:compute_optimal_train}.
-We note that the losses are not comparable across different context lengths since the corresponding datasets are not identically distributed.
+We note that the losses are not directly comparable across different context lengths since we use sequence packing for the construction of our training and validation datasets.
+Hence, for larger context lengths, longer documents can be packed into a batch, effectively changing the data distribution.

 \paragraph{Context length \& compute-optimality.} In Figure~\ref{fig:ctx_isoflop_model_size} we show the IsoFLOP profiles for varying model sizes and three different context lengths and compute budgets, including their power-law fits $\hat{N}^*(H)$ in the rightmost plot.
 We observe that with increasing context lengths the compute-optimal model size of Transformers drops significantly, while for xLSTM it drops only mildly.
 These results suggest that for Transformers, a growing fraction of compute is consumed by attention operations as sequence length increases, whereas in xLSTMs most FLOPs remain allocated to depth and hidden dimensions.
-As context length grows, compute-optimal Transformers exhibit a significantly larger performance drop than xLSTM.
 In Figure~\ref{fig:ctx_isoflop_dataset_size} in Appendix~\ref{app:isoflop_ctx} we show the corresponding IsoFLOP profiles and power-law fits $\hat{D}^*(H)$ for the optimal number of training tokens.
 We observe similar trends as for the model size: The compute-optimal number of training tokens decreases markedly with larger context length for Transformer models and for xLSTM it slightly increases.